michelfernandez/cove/site/content/english/signaturestandards.md

 How much legal weight
 does my e-signature need?
 =========================
-The law distinguishes between qualified e-signatures (QES), advanced e-signatures (AES) and simple electronic signature (SES).
+The law distinguishes between the qualified electronic signature (QES), the advanced electronic signature (AES) and the simple electronic signature (SES).
 The three standards vary in terms of area of application and legal weight.
 {{% /markdown %}}
 {{< /content >}}